vertelab/odootools/README.md

 ## Install

+Note!
+If this install fail, uninstall Odoo and install Odoo again!

 Installation of Odoo and Odootools.

 Ensure you are using the version (eg branch 16.0 for Odoo 16) you want to install.